-One method to find out if your crop is ready for harvest is to look closely at the little white hairs (pistils) that have been growing out of your plants.
-These little hairs are the “pistils” for the bud flowers and they appear white in color when they first start to be visible on the plants.
+One method to find out if your crop is ready for harvest is to look closely at the little white hairs, or pistils, growing out of your flowers.
+The little hairs appear white in color when they first start to be visible on the plants.
 The color of the pistils over time changes from white to yellow, brown, red, purple or pink, depending on the strain that is being grown.

 With the majority of cannabis strains, a simple way to known when to harvest is when more than half of the hairs have changed color it is ready to be harvested.

 It is a good idea to give the plants an extra week or two before harvesting, just to be 100% sure they are ready.

 Remember, a cannabis harvest too early leads to smaller yields, less potent buds and it will be hard to achieve quality buds.
 Harvesting too late can actually change the end result of the high that is experienced from the buds.

 If THC is left for too long, it can turn into CBN, and result in a crop of buds that have a more calming and relaxing effect on the user.
 Some people prefer this and purposely leave their plants in harvest for a few extra weeks until the hairs have darkened and curled because they want to use the medicine as a relaxant to relieve conditions such as anxiety.

 An even more precise way to know if it is time to harvest is by using a small, hand-held microscope that has 60x to 100x magnification, and looking closely at the trichome glands on your plants.
 These microscopes are only around $10 and a good purchase for any indoor grower.

 Trichome glands are the resinous crystals on your leaves.
 When you look at the trichomes, they will look like little mushroom heads on a stalk.